Wednesday, October 28, 2009

 So it has been a week since I sat down to share a thing but here I am and I'm ready to go beyond vulnerable.
 I have in fact uploaded a truly shocking photo...only those of you who know me rather well will understand the outrageous nature of what is about to be displayed.

-If I knew how to embed music I would ask Mark to do a Tommy Emmanuel drum roll on the face of the new guitar he just built...but you just imagine it, okay?
+If I knew how to embed music I would ask Mark to do a Tommy Emmanuel drum roll on the face of the new guitar he just built, but you just imagine it, okay?
 Here it is...Ta Da...

-This basket which is capable of hiding articles of clothing for entire seasons, this basket which is sometimes spilling over, this basket that is eyed by cats as having more cush potential than a king size memory foam mattress is actually empty because I ironed to the very bottom on Saturday morning, the 10th day of the 10th month in the year 2009.
+This basket which is capable of hiding articles of clothing for entire seasons, this basket which is sometimes spilling over, this basket that is eyed by cats as having more cush potential than a king size memory foam mattress, is actually empty because I ironed to the very bottom on Saturday morning, the 10th day of the 10th month in the year 2009.

 I am sure this portends of something.
 I was always the student that had to clean my desk before I would sit down and write the essay that was due.
 So am I going to sew something?
 I don't mind ironing pieces of cloth for quilts or some small do-able project.
-Maybe I am going to write something or maybe now I can just feel like I can garden more.
+Maybe I am going to write something?
+Or maybe now I can just feel like I can garden more.

-In the garden the goal is to fill the baskets up...of course then they too need to be emptied and then one has to cook...but skip that subject for now.
-I am not going to get into it, sauces and pestos and, no never mind the soup for now.
+In the garden the goal is to fill the baskets up, of course, then they too need to be emptied and then one has to cook; but skip that subject for now.
+I am not going to get into it, sauces and pestos and, no, never mind the soup for now.

 And we are getting another crop of strawberries too.

 Up north, in days of old, so to speak, we had chickens, live chickens; chickens with names and personalities and duties, like eating bugs in our garden.
-Here I have but two chickens, they were on sale when Long's Drug Store was yielding to the initials company that bought it.
+Here I have but two chickens, they were on sale when Long's Drug Store was yielding to the "initials company" that bought it.
 They didn't have any hens, just these white roosters, but in the case of ceramic chickens, the roosters lay just as many eggs as the hens.
-It would be nice to really have chickens, but serious housing would need to be constructed first given the local wild population which includes numerous animals that would make a chicken coop a regular visit...think raccoons, skunks, possums, bob cats and California mountain lions.
+It would be nice to really have chickens, but serious housing would need to be constructed first given the local wild population which includes numerous animals that would make a chicken coop a regular visit; think raccoons, skunks, possums, bob cats and California mountain lions.
 So for now, these are all the chicks we've got.

 ~~~